mhpi/generic_deltamodel/README.md

 [![Actions status](https://github.com/astral-sh/ruff/workflows/CI/badge.svg)](https://github.com/astral-sh/ruff/actions)

 A domain-agnostic, PyTorch-based framework for developing trainable differentiable models that merge neural networks with process-based equations.
+"Differentiable" means that gradient calculations can be achieved efficiently at large scale throughout the model, so process-based equations can be trained together with NNs on big data, on GPU.
 Following as a generalization of *HydroDL*, `generic_deltaModel` (or *DeltaModel*) aims to expand differentiable modeling and learning capabilities to a wide variety of domains where prior equations can bring in benefits.